waynewangyuxuan/dp_sp25_proj1/README.md

 - Model Size: ~2.8M parameters
 - Training Time: ~2 hours on a single GPU

+### 3. Enhanced ResNet with RandAugment

+An improved version of the enhanced ResNet with advanced data augmentation:

+- Same architecture as the enhanced ResNet with SE blocks
+- Trained with RandAugment data augmentation
+- RandAugment applies a sequence of random transformations with configurable magnitude

+#### Performance
+- Test Accuracy: 83.64% (with Test-Time Augmentation)
+- Model Size: ~2.8M parameters
+- Training Time: ~2.5 hours on a single GPU

 ## Training Process

 The training process includes: